mmisw/mmiorr-docs/docs/vocab/new.md

 !!! tip
     _Page Status_: **In Progress**

-Using the mechanism described in the [Semantic Web Basics section](/semweb/#another-triple-table-arrangement), the ORR system includes a tool for ontology creation based on the editing of a table of definitions in a spreadsheet-like fashion.
+Using one of the mechanism described in the [Semantic Web Basics section](/semweb/#another-triple-table-arrangement), the ORR system includes a tool for ontology creation based on the editing of a table of definitions in a spreadsheet-like fashion.